shutter-network/shutter-api-examples/hello-world/README.md

     }, [countdown]);
 ```

-### Step 4.3: Implementing the Encryption Function
+### Step 4.3: Implementing the Encrypt Function
+The ```encrypt``` function works in a two step process, first it calculates the decryption timestamp(timestamp at which the decryption keys will be available).
+It then registers the identity for the decryption timestamp via ```fetchShutterData```.
+Data which gets returned from the function is then used to encrypt the data via ```encryptData``` function from shutter-sdk.

 ```typescript
     async function encrypt(): Promise<void> {